lavansekaran/Task-Management-Frontend/README.md

 ### Frontend (Angular)

 src/

- -auth/           # Authentication components
+├── auth/           # Authentication components

- -core/           # Core services and guards
+├── core/           # Core services and guards
- -tasks/          # Task-related components
+├── tasks/          # Task-related components

- -navbar/         # Navigation component -app.module.ts   # Main application module
+├── navbar/         # Navigation component

+└── app.module.ts   # Main application module

+## Development Process

+1. Start the backend server first
+2. Start the Angular development server
+3. Register a new account
+4. Login with your credentials
+5. Start managing your tasks!

+## Common Issues & Troubleshooting

+1. **Backend Connection Error**
+   - Ensure MongoDB is running
+   - Check if the correct MongoDB URI is in `.env`
+   - Verify the backend is running on port 3000

+2. **Frontend Issues**
+   - Clear browser cache
+   - Check console for errors
+   - Ensure all dependencies are installed

 ## Build